lilyhanhub/kickstarter-analysis/README.md

 * There was no cancellation on the plays campaign.
 The campaigns whose goals were less than $1,000 were the most successful, followed by the goals in the range of $1,000-$4,999 and $35,000-$44,999；while the most failed campaigns whose goal were in the range of $45,000-$49,999.

 #### 3. What are some limitations of this dataset?

 #### 4. What are some other possbile tables and/or graphs that we could create?
+* We could also create a bar chart to show the visual presentation of Outcome values baseds on the Goal-amount ranges.